reid-moffat/suite-metrics/README.md

 const metrics = new SuiteMetrics();
 ```

-For running concurrent tests, ConcurrentSuiteMetrics is required:
+For running multiple tests concurrently, ConcurrentSuiteMetrics is required:

 ```typescript
 import { ConcurrentSuiteMetrics } from 'suite-metrics';